lab11/gateway/README.md

 This project has several goals:

-1. Provide gatway layer functionality for a range of devices.
+1. Provide gateway layer functionality for a range of devices.
 It should not be specific to just some projects.

 2. Be as generic as possible.
 All device specific logic